hunzikp/velox/README.md

 Currently, the following operations are implemented in velox:
 + Focal value calculation (i.e. moving window filters)
-+ Raster value extraction given polygons
++ Raster value extraction given polygons, lines, or points
-+ Rasterization of polygons
++ Rasterization of polygons or lines
 + Raster aggregation
 + Cropping
 + Image patch flattening (similar to Matlab's im2col) and reconstruction

 The development of velox was funded in part by the Swiss National Science Foundation under COST action IS1107, SERI project C12.0087.

+## Update

+As of version 0.1.0.9007 velox is interoperable with the [Simple Feature](https://r-spatial.github.io/sf/index.html) package.
+Other new features include a redesigned C++ backend based on the [Boost Geometry](http://boost.org/libs/geometry) library and extract and rasterize functions for linestring geometries.
+Please note that these improvements entail new dependencies (see below).

 ## Status
 [![Travis-CI Build Status](https://travis-ci.org/hunzikp/velox.svg?branch=master)](https://travis-ci.org/hunzikp/velox)